rubensworks/rubensworks.net/_drafts/streaming-rdf-parsers.markdown

 [Listing 2](#jsonld-recipe-mojito-stack-0) shows an example of the state of the stack right after parsing the first `@id` from [Listing 1](#jsonld-recipe-mojito).
-At this point, we only have enough information to describe the subject of a triple, so no fully materialized triples can be emitted at this point.
+At this point, there is only enough information available to describe the **subject of a triple**, so no fully materialized triples can be emitted at this point.

 <br class="clear" />